Treehouse of Horror XXXIII: "The Pookadook"

-Death Tome
+"Death Tome"

-In an anime-styled parody of Death Note, Lisa is cast as Light Yagami when she finds a book labeled "Death Tome".
+In an anime-styled parody of Death Note, Lisa is cast as Light Yagami, who finds a book labeled "Death Tome".
 Inside, it says that if a person's name is written in the book, that person will die, but with the stipulation that every name must have a unique death; that cannot be repeated with another person's name written.

 After arriving home, Lisa watches a news report with Marge, showing Snake Jailbird, who is holding a famous internet cat hostage.
 Lisa writes his name in the book, causing Snake to die from a heart attack.
 Realizing her newfound powers, she goes to her room and contemplates her actions.
-A shinigami named Steve Johnson appears and tells Lisa that the Death Tome now belongs to her.
+A shinigami named Steve Johnson (a parody of Ryuk with features of Krusty the Clown) appears and tells Lisa that the Death Tome now belongs to her.

 Lisa visits the dining room downstairs and sees Mr. Burns, who is visiting the Simpsons for dinner.
-He reveals plans for his new company GLOBO-WARM which plans to melt the icecaps so he can park his new yacht right outside his kitchen.
+He reveals plans for his new company, GLOBO-WARM, which plans to melt the icecaps so he can park his new yacht right outside his kitchen.
 Lisa decides that Burns should "die in his sleep" to stop GLOBO-WARM, though he immediately falls asleep while standing up, and his face falls onto a hibachi instead, much to Marge and Homer's shock.
 Steve informs Lisa that the company has a large board of directors and she will have to kill them all.
 A dramatic montage shows Lisa writing names and people dying in humorous and very specific ways.

-The next day after Lisa's killing spree, a news report says that the killings of the GLOBO-WARM executives have been ruled as homicides in accordance with a tip from L, an anonymous detective.
+The day after Lisa's killing spree, a news report says that the killings of the GLOBO-WARM executives have been ruled as homicides in accordance with a tip from L, an anonymous source.
 Lisa recognizes the L from graffiti artwork that reads "El Barto".
 In an alleyway, Bart reveals he learned of Lisa's Death Tome from her diary.
 Fearing Bart will expose her, Lisa begins to write Bart's name in the book, but recants upon realizing how the book corrupted her and writes Steve's death instead as the shinigami is crushed to death by space junk.

-She is excited about being free from the book, but she is transformed into a shinigami, much to her horror.
-Bart comforts her by suggesting that as the new shinigami, she could kill anyone she wishes.
+She is excited about being free from the book, but she is transformed into a shinigami, much to her dismay.
+Bart comforts her by suggesting that, as the new shinigami, she could kill anyone she wishes.